kephir4eg/trie/README.md

 First, a minute of being honest, the real motivation behind this project is to get myself familiar with new C++11 features.
-That's why, you will probably find excessive use of lambda expressions, unnecessary templates, usage of 'and' keyword instead of '&&' etc. Having said that, I'm going to use this implementation in some small projects of mine.
+That's why, you will probably find excessive use of lambda expressions, unnecessary templates, usage of `and` keyword instead of `&&` etc. Having said that, I'm going to use this implementation in some small projects of mine.

 I am going to work on this to make it a really usable library.